juliale02/GitHubUserPageProj/index.md

 I'm a Third-Year Computer Engineering Student here at UCSD.
 I have recently become involved with research here on campus, but I am also interested in developing my programming skills and learning more about industry.

 ## Free-time
-When given the chance, I like to bake and cook.
+When given the chance, I like to bake and cook. \n

 <img src="Images/cake.jpg" width=50% height=50%/>
 <img src="Images/puff.JPG" width=50% height=50%/>
 <img src="Images/pasta.JPG" width=50% height=50%/>